Peking University HSBC Business School

-Overview

 Teaching Building of the Peking University HSBC Business School.

 HSBC Business School (PHBS) was founded in 2004.
 The school aims to provide master's degree programs to domestic and international students, as well as a range of Executive Education programs to mid-career Chinese professionals.

 Currently, PHBS offers two-year Master's programs in Management, Economics, Finance and MBA.
 The programs are math-intensive and based upon an international standard of methodology and research application.
 Each program culminates in a thesis defense process in which students must successfully orally defend a graduate-level research project in front of faculty.

 The name "HSBC" was added to the school's name when HSBC made a charity donation to the school.
 This school uniquely teaches its full-time graduate classes solely in English and has approximately 35 English-speaking international faculty with advanced doctoral degrees from top institutions from outside Mainland China to bring an internationally focused education to the school.
 Students are both Chinese and international.
 All classes are graduate level and include management, economics, and finance based subjects.
 The HSBC Business School also offers dual master's degree programs collaboratively with The University of Hong Kong and Chinese University of Hong Kong.
 Beginning in the year 2013/2014, HSBC School of Business will also be offering a dual degree program in collaboration with the Risk Management Institute at the National University of Singapore.
 Students of PHBS's Masters of Economics and Masters of Management program can also earn RMI's coveted Master of Science in Financial Engineering with three years of full-time study with most of the classes held at Shenzhen based PHBS.